 How Fabric Weight Influences Sewing Techniques

-• Change machine settings: Increase stitch length when working with heavy fabrics to prevent needle breakage and skipped stitches.
+3. Change machine settings: Increase stitch length with heavy fabrics to prevent needle breakage and skipped stitches.

-• Pressing techniques vary: Use more heat and steam when pressing heavier fabrics to set seams flat.
+5. Pressing techniques: Use more heat and steam when pressing heavier fabrics.
 Delicate, lightweight materials need gentler heat to avoid damage.

 Select the Right Type of Fabric